shegx01/ex_baning-assessment/README.md

 - `Transactions` is handled and manipulated by `ExBanking.Customer.Transaction`.
 This module is responsible for validation, and communication between `USER` and `STORE`.

-- `USER Transactions` is represented as a pair of event that is to happening in the system.
+- `USER Transactions` is represented by a struct that serve as an exchange medium `%ExBanking.Customer.Tranasction{}` between the source `ExBanking.Customer.Producer` and the sink `ExBanking.Customer.Consumer`

 ## Supervision Tree View